iq-coryp/documentation-testing/pages/api/orders.md

     "TenderId": "TT101IN18"
 }</pre>

-<h2 id='getting-a-single-order' class='clickable-header top-level-header'>Getting a Single Order</h2>
+<h2 id='getting-all-order-summaries-for-a-company' class='clickable-header top-level-header'>Getting All Order Summaries for a Company</h2>